divshot/docs/integrations/jekyll.md

 # Publishing Jekyll Sites to Divshot Hosting

 <p class="lead"><a href="http://jekyllrb.com/">Jekyll</a> is a powerful static website generator that works great with
-Divshot.io.
+Divshot.
 In fact, it's powering this very documentation site!</p>

 ## Getting Started